Semiconductors entering earnings season: 30 stocks, 6 layers — what the order books say before Q2 results

 Catalyst: Liquid cooling penetration accelerating (Blackwell systems require it).

-Risk: 54× forward P/E. Margin compression at scale.
+Risk: Forward multiple has re-rated meaningfully.
+Margin compression at scale.
 Competition from Schneider, ABB, Eaton.

 Verdict — Core buy: The cleanest "AI capex happens, this happens" play that isn't a chip.
 Don't pay chip-multiples for it — size like a quality industrial with AI optionality.